What's the difference between red and processed meat?

 Many of us, particularly men, are eating far more than this.

-Top tips for cutting down
+Top tips for cutting down on meat

 If you’re eating more red or processed meat than you should, you can cut down but still enjoy it in moderation.
 Why not try the following tips.